 This manic focus comes through on every page in palpable energy.
 But it doesn’t come across as exploitative or disingenuous.
 It is honest and raw, using the details of the crime to create a demand for justice and empathy, as opposed to entertainment.

 I love reading true crime, but I’ve always been aware of the fact that, as a reader, I am actively choosing to be a consumer of someone else’s tragedy.
 So like any responsible consumer, I try to be careful in the choices I make.
 I read only the best: writers who are dogged, insightful, and humane.

 – Gillian Flynn, excerpt from her forward

-I’ll Be Gone In The Dark is a bittersweet read because of the author’s own story, and a balance and detailed work of true crime because of the author’s talent and heart and drive.
+I’ll Be Gone In The Dark is a bittersweet read because of the author’s own story, and a balanced and detailed work of true crime because of the author’s talent and heart and drive.
 Highly recommended for fans of true crime and nonfiction, but just to fans of justice and thrillers and good writing, in general.

 A masterful true crime account of the Golden State Killer—the elusive serial rapist turned murderer who terrorized California for over a decade—from Michelle McNamara, the gifted journalist who died tragically while investigating the case.